newrelic/nr1-nerdpack-layout-4x2-grid/README.md

 https://discuss.newrelic.com/t/4x2-grid-layouts/88605

-### Issues / Enhancement Requests
+### Issues / enhancement requests

-Issues and enhancement requests can be submitted in the [Issues tab of this repository](../../issues).
+Submit issues and enhancement requests in the [Issues tab of this repository](../../issues).
 Please search for and review the existing open issues before submitting a new issue.

 ### Contributing